bhatti/formicary/docs/cicd.md

 See [Job Filtering](definition_options.md#filter) for filtering scheduled job.

 ### CI/CD Pipelines with Formicary
-Following examples show how you can use artifact-store, docker/kubernetes and job management support in formicary to build CI/CD solutions:
+Following examples show how you can use artifact-store, docker/kubernetes and directed acyclic graph support in formicary to build CI/CD solutions:

 - [Node.js CI/CD](node_ci.md)